hclockzz/python-cheat-sheet/src/python_cheat_sheet/List_tuple_Practice.md

     empty string too

-# Split a list with strings using delimiter
+# Split a list into strings using delimiter, and join back

 ```python